 Francis Naydler is an architect, interested in the intersection between architectural and social forms.
 His work explores how built form can be developed collaboratively through critical research, conversation, and rigorous attention to what lies at hand.

-Francis currently works as an architect at Johansen Skovested Arkitekter in Copenhagen.
+Francis currently works as an architect at Morris + Company in London.

 Alongside this, he works on design and research projects with Medium – a collective he co-founded in 2018.
-With Medium, he has recently been commissioned to build an installation for the inaugural Tbilisi Architecture Biennial, and in Tbilisi is now building permanent common infrastructure for an ex-soviet housing block.
-Alongside this, he is mapping emerging inequalities in Copenhagen for an upcoming conference on housing in Vienna and conducting research into how to alleviate neglected housing areas in Copenhagen.
+With Medium, he has recently been commissioned to build an installation for the inaugural Tbilisi Architecture Biennial.

 He has recently presented a lecture at the Copenhagen Architecture Festival on Common Forms, a method for designing ‘in common’, as well as a definition for design that activates common space.
 He has also organised lectures for Another Architecture, an exhibition and symposium in Tbilisi, and designed and built an installation for the International Union of Architects World Congress in Seoul.
 He has recently co-edited the publication ‘Political Architecture 2017: Tbilisi’ and contributed to the publication ‘Political Architecture 2018: Havana’.